-If all other measures fail to control cluster headaches , some doctors may suggest cutting or destroying certain nerves in the face.
+If all other measures fail to control cluster headaches, some doctors may suggest cutting or damaging certain nerves in the face.
 However, the nerve may grow back.

 The surgical options for sinus headache include:

-Septoplasty is done to correct a deviated septum , which is the wall that separates the left and right nasal cavities.
+Septoplasty is done to correct a deviated septum, which is the wall that separates the left and right nasal cavities.
 The doctor will remove or reposition portions of the septum that are out of place.
-The surgery is usually done as an outpatient procedure with either local or general anesthetic .

 Copyright © Nucleus Medical Media, Inc.

 FESS opens the natural nasal passages to improve drainage and allow the sinus tissue to return to normal.
 During this procedure, a thin, fiberoptic tube is inserted into the nose to look at the openings into the sinuses and to remove any tissue blocking the passages.
-This can often be done as an outpatient procedure.
-In some cases, this surgery may be done with the help of CT scanning .
+In some cases, this surgery may be done with the help of a CT scan.

 There are several surgical procedures which could be done if you fail to respond to all medical treatment.
 These procedures may include stimulating certain nerves or damaging certain nerves.

 In some people, migraines are triggered when a nerve in the head is stimulated.
 In this surgery, the nerve trigger point is located and deactivated.
 The surgery may reduce the number of migraines or completely eliminate them in moderate to severe migraine sufferers who do not respond to conventional treatment.

 Cluster headache.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116292/Cluster-headache.
 Updated February 16, 2016.
 Accessed September 30, 2016.